 Mike has lived and worked in Yellowstone for over 30 years, starting as a volunteer at Norris Geyser Basin in the summer of 1984.
 His environmental stewardship is apparent; Mike served as a volunteer for 20 years in the park in thermal cleaning and monitoring and was President of the Geyser Observation and Study Association from 2010 – 2014.
 Additionally, Mike has worked at various other National Park locations (General Manager for Crater Lake National Park and Grand Canyon National Park).
 He currently lives in Mammoth Hot Springs with his wife and two children.

 Rick, originally from Syracuse, New York, always loved nature.
-Upon realizing that he could work at a place considered “the center of the nature universe”, he applied and got a job at the Lake Lodge laundry, which he declares as, “[the] best summer of my life!”
+Upon realizing that he could work at a place considered “the center of the natural universe”, he applied and got a job at the Lake Lodge laundry, which he declares as, “[the] best summer of my life!”
 Since 1983, he has been in hospitality management (marketing specifically).
-He loves sports, blues rock, classic rock, and folk rock music.
+He loves sports, blues rock, classic rock, and folk-rock music.
 He also recognizes one of his biggest accomplishments as co-raising two amazing daughters.
 Career-wise, he is especially proud of the team effort that created the development of the successful Lodging & Learning programs in partnership with the nonprofit Yellowstone Forever.

 Trying to keep everyone safe in the world’s first national park is no easy task.
 Sharon Rhodes is up for the challenge and strives for ZERO accidents whether you are a guest or an employee.

+Mark brings over 30 years of experience in the construction and facilities management field to this enormous operation.
+Originally from Michigan, Mark began his Yellowstone adventure back in 2009 as a Project Manager.
 His passion for the Park, mountains, and outdoor activities called him to the west.
 He enjoys the many big game hunting opportunities the area provides.
 He especially loves spending time with his wife Shelly and their German shorthair pointer Willow pursuing the majestic pheasant.
 During the summer you’ll find him relaxing and fishing some of the nearby waters for walleye.
-Mark also enjoys the many challenges/opportunities that come with his job.
-Most of all, he appreciates working on many of the historic structures and seeing the projects from the conceptual stages to reality.
+Mark also enjoys the many challenges that come with his job.
+Most of all, he appreciates working on many of the historic structures and seeing projects from the conceptual stages to reality.